 Q: What is the adoption fee and what does it cover?

 A: The adoption fee is $75 for a single rabbit and $100 for a bonded pair.
 The fee partially defrays ESRREC’s costs for the rabbit such as food, hay, bedding, and medical attention.
 Most rabbits that we rescue are spayed or neutered while in our care, an expense that is not completely covered by the fee.
 We rely on donations and fundraisers.

 Q: How long does the adoption process take?

 A: We do not do “same day” adoptions.
 The process generally takes three stages:

-- Initial Meeting: The family meets and interacts with the rabbit at the ESRREC shelter or an adoption event.
+- Initial Meeting: The family meets and interacts with the rabbit at the ESRREC outreach building or an adoption event.
 Families can fill out and submit the application form before or after the meeting.

 - If approved: Pick up the rabbit (must have all supplies ready, and bring a carrier), pay the adoption fee and digitally sign the adoption contract.
 We now accept credit cards for the adoption fee.